 - With a checking or savings account withdrawal - If you authorize payment from your checking or savings account, you can future date your premium payment.

-Important: The date you make a payment online is the date used for reinstatement of coverage.
+Important: The date your payment is posted in our system is the date used for reinstatement of coverage.

 What is payroll true-up?